ubccr/ccrdocs/pages/software/building.md

 By default, easybuild modules are stored in `$HOME/.local/easybuild/$CCR_VERSION`.
 This should be fine for small software libraries and personal use.
-However, the downsides are other users will not be able to see your modules and you can easily fill up your home directory quota.
+However, the downsides are your group members will not be able to see your modules and you can easily fill up your home directory quota.
 To build software modules in your projects space, simply set the `CCR_BUILD_PREFIX` env variable to your desired location [before running easybuild](#building-a-new-software-module).
 For example: